medic/cht-docs/content/en/contribute/medic/product-development-process/data-migration-k8s.md

 relatedContent: >
 ---

+Like the [Deploy to EKS guide]({{< relref "contribute/medic/product-development-process/deploy-on-eks" >}}), this guide is meant for Medic Teammates migrating Medic hosted CHT Core deployments.
+However, given there may be other users who will benefit from understanding the process, this document is published for all to read.

-The hosting architecture differs entirely between CHT-Core 3.x and CHT-Core 4.x.
+CHT Core hosting architecture differs entirely between 3.x and 4.x.
 When both versions are running in Kubernetes, migrating data requires specific steps using the [couchdb-migration](https://github.com/medic/couchdb-migration) tool.
 This tool interfaces with CouchDB to update shard maps and database metadata.

 {{% alert title="Note" %}}
 If after upgrading you get an error, `Cannot convert undefined or null to object` - please see [issue #8040](https://github.com/medic/cht-core/issues/8040) for a work around.
 This only affects CHT 4.0.0, 4.0.1, 4.1.0 and 4.1.1.
 It was fixed in CHT 4.2.0.
 {{% /alert %}}

-## Migration Steps

-1. Initial Setup
+## Initial Setup

 ```shell
 # Set your namespace
 NAMESPACE=<your-namespace>
 ```

-2. Access the Source CouchDB (3.x)
+##  Access the Source CouchDB (3.x)
 ```shell
 # List all pods to find medic-os pod
 kubectl get pods -n $NAMESPACE